We’ve always loved Gemma’s blog. She’s well researched, and her content is educational, inspiring and objective.

 So she eats organic pastured eggs.
 And now and then they eat organic cheese on a pizza at a restaurant we go to in Bondi.
 My son is the same.
 So they’re vegetarian—although they don’t eat dairy often at all, as apart from the cruelty in the industry I also don’t think it is healthy.

 The egg thing is a concept which I still struggle with myself.
 I spent a week talking to the majority of organic egg farmers in Australia about hatcheries, and every single one of them uses a hatchery.
 Even the one I love; I’ve been to their farm, they’re doing such amazing things but they still get half of their supplies from a hatchery.
 It’s one of those grey areas that I wrestle with.

-This is really interesting.
 We don’t have children.
 I’ve always wondered what it’s like as a parent.
-Do your children have any vegan meals that they absolutely love?
+Do your children have any vegan meals that they love?
 Or is it a battle?

-No it’s not a battle.
-The funny thing is that most kids, in my experience and what I can see of my friends experiences, love simple, plain food.
+No, it’s not a battle.
+The funny thing is that most kids, in my experience, and what I can see of my friend’s experiences, love simple, plain food.
 So my kids like carrot sticks, cucumber sticks with some eggs and rice.
-The really basic “boring” foods is what they want to eat.
+The basic “boring” foods are what they want to eat.
 Simple and fresh.

-Obviously your children are in school.
-Has it been a challenge preparing and packing their meals?
+Obviously, your children are in school.
+Has it been challenging preparing and packing their meals?
 Also, have you or your children experienced any social pressure from the school because of what you feed them?

-I haven’t really received any pressure because our kids look and ARE healthy.
-I think the only time was back when my daughter was really young and my in-laws were a little nervous because raising a child without meat challenged their beliefs- because of the misleading propaganda and advertising that has been fed to society over the last 50 years.
+I haven’t received any pressure because our kids look and ARE healthy.
+I think the only time was back when my daughter was young and my in-laws were a little nervous because raising a child without meat challenged their beliefs—because of the misleading propaganda and advertising that has been fed to society over the last 50 plus years.